spiral/docs/components/views.md

     }

     /**
      * Set view rendering data.
-Full dataset will be replaced.
+This will replace the full dataset.
      *
      * @param array $data
      * @return $this